Stellar CoRGI in MaNGA: Stellar Counterrotating Galaxies Identified in the MaNGA Survey: Conclusions

 \section{Conclusions}

 In this paper, we present a comprehensive study of stellar counter-rotation in galaxies using the MaNGA spectroscopic survey.
 Through a combination of visual inspection and analysis of non-parametric recovered stellar LOSVD, we identified a significantly expanded sample of 120 counter-rotating (CR) galaxies, including 65 \textit{reliable} and 55 \textit{probable} systems.
-New CR galaxies account for $\approx 1.5\%$ of all ETGs ($\approx 2.9\%$ of S0 galaxies) and $\approx 0.8\%$ of all LTGs in the Near Universe.
+Of these, 74 galaxies have not been reported in previous studies.
+Our sample of CR galaxies represents $\approx 1.5\%$ of all ETGs ($\approx 2.9\%$ of S0 galaxies) and $\approx 0.8\%$ of all LTGs in the Local Universe.
 Our conclusions can be summarized as follows:

+\begin{enumerate} \item In addition to the CR galaxies, we identified 588 galaxies with kinematic misalignments (including 120 galaxies with stellar CR).
+This entire sample includes 207 galaxies with gas-star counter-rotation (145 excluding stellar CR systems), 119 with polar gas disks (116 excluding stellar CR systems), and 173 with intermediate gas misalignments (172 excluding stellar CR galaxies).
+Of these kinematically misaligned galaxies, approximately 68\% are early-type galaxies (ETGs), accounting for about 10.6\% of all ETGs in the MaNGA.
+The remaining 32\% are late-type galaxies (LTGs), corresponding to roughly 3.1\% of all LTGs in MaNGA.

-\begin{enumerate} \item Despite the limitations of MaNGA spectral data, we successfully performed spectral decomposition and derived the luminosity-weighted stellar population properties (ages and metallicities) for both disks in 39 out of 120 identified CR galaxies.
+\item Despite the limitations of MaNGA spectral data, we successfully performed spectral decomposition and derived the luminosity-weighted stellar population properties (ages and metallicities) for both disks in 39 out of 120 identified CR galaxies.
 Our analysis revealed that CR galaxies form a diverse family, exhibiting a wide range of ages and metallicities.
 However, in all cases, the gas component was found co-rotated with the younger stellar population, reinforcing their evolutionary connection.

-\item We demonstrated the bimodality of kinematic configurations in CR galaxies: \textit{inner}, where the CR disk associated with ionized gas and dominates in the central part of the galaxy, and \textit{outer}, where CR stars dominate in the galaxy disk periphery.
+\item We demonstrated the bimodality of spatial configurations in CR galaxies: \textit{inner}, where the CR disk dominates in the central part of the galaxy, and \textit{outer}, where CR stars dominate in the galaxy periphery.
 Through stellar population analysis, we clearly established a distinction in stellar mass and angular momentum between the inner and outer CR disks.

 \item We detected extended LSB features in 20 kinematically misaligned galaxies (11 with stellar CR).
 Among them, some systems with stellar CR predominantly showing the outer CR configuration.
 These galaxies show morphological similarities with the gLSBGs -- systems with very large low-surface brightness disks exhibiting outer configuration in the known cases with counter-rotation.
 It can indicate that similar processes may drive the formation of both giant disks and CR systems with LSB features.